jeremyferg/nba-salaries-prediction-model/project_scripts/README.md

 - `4_fit_tune_scripts` --> folder containing any R scripts that were used to fit and tune the project's models

-- `5_model_analysis.R` --> Script used to compare the performance of different models used
+- `5_model_analysis` --> folder containing scripts used to compare the performance of different models

 - `6_fit_final.R` --> script fitting the best-performing model